mesosphere/dcos-docs-site/pages/1.13/cli/command-reference/dcos-marathon/dcos-marathon-task-stop/index.md

 # Description
-the `dcos marathon task stop` command allows you to stop a task.
+The `dcos marathon task stop` command allows you to stop a task.

 # Usage